 Controversy score: 3/5

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Apple scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Apple hasn't always managed to keep its nose clean.
+A high-profile company, Apple scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Apple hasn't always managed to keep its nose clean.

 Wondering how that compares?
 Below are the controversy scores of similar companies.